 Alcohol consumption remains extremely common in the United States.
-Eighty-five percent of US adults report consuming alcohol at some point in their lives, with per capita alcohol consumption estimated at 2.5 gallons/y.
-A nationally representative study suggests that the prevalence of any alcohol use, including heavy alcohol use ( $\geq$ 5/4 [men/women] drinks on any given day or $\geq$ 15/8 [men/women] drinks/wk), increased during the COVID-19 pandemic (2018 versus 2020).
-The absolute increase for any alcohol use was 2.7% (relative increase, 4.0%) and for heavy alcohol use was 1.0% (relative increase, 20%), with these increases sustained in 2022.
+Eighty-five percent of US adults report consuming alcohol at some point in their lives,1 with per capita alcohol consumption estimated at 2.5 gallons/y.23 A nationally representative study suggests that the prevalence of any alcohol use, including heavy alcohol use (≥5/4 [men/women] drinks on any given day or ≥15/8 [men/women] drinks/wk), increased during the COVID-19 pandemic (2018 versus 2020).
+The absolute increase for any alcohol use was 2.7% (relative increase, 4.0%) and for heavy alcohol use was 1.0% (relative increase, 20%), with these increases sustained in 2022.4

-Initiation of alcohol use rapidly escalates through the teenage years, and prevalence rates peak in the early 20s.
+Initiation of alcohol use rapidly escalates through the teenage years, and prevalence rates peak in the early 20s.1

-© 2025 American Heart Association, Inc. Circulation is available at www.ahajournals.org/journal/circ CLINICAL STATEMENTS AND GUIDELINES Recent (past-month) drinking is reported by >50% of US adults >18 years of age and 44% of those >65 years of age, indicating that alcohol use often persists across multiple decades of life.
-In addition, 61.4 million people ≥12 years of age (22% in this age group) reported binge drinking in the past month, defined as ≥5 alcoholic drinks on the same occasion for male individuals or 4 or more alcoholic drinks on the same occasion for female individuals.
-Although most alcohol users do not develop alcohol use disorders (≥1 in 10), annual deaths potentially related to alcohol use extend far beyond alcohol use disorder.

-DEFINITIONS OF STANDARD DRINKS AND PATTERNS AND CURRENT GUIDELINES FOR DRINKING a standard drink differ, ranging from 8 to 20 g.
+^{© 2025} American Heart Association, Inc.

+Circulation is available at www.ahajournals.org/journal/circ

+Recent (past-month) drinking is reported by >50% of US adults >18 years of age and 44% of those >65 years of age,1 indicating that alcohol use often persists across multiple decades of life.
+In addition, 61.4 million people \geq 12 years of age (22% in this age group) reported binge drinking in the past month, defined as \geq 5 alcoholic drinks on the same occasion for male individuals or 4 or more alcoholic drinks on the same occasion for female individuals.
+Although most alcohol users do not develop alcohol use disorders (\geq 1 in 101), annual deaths potentially related to alcohol top 175 000 in the United States5; thus, risks from alcohol use extend far beyond alcohol use disorder.2 a standard drink differ, ranging from 8 to 20 g.
 Alcohol by volume varies among beverage types; therefore, a standard drink equivalent differs by beverage type (Figure 1).